magicfoodhand/kline/README.md

 not every website needs those.
 This project is primarily focused on web apps with a database.

 ## Why KLine?
-This project is inspired by [Rails](), K Line kind of sounds like it could be the name of a rail line.
+This project is inspired by [Rails](https://rubyonrails.org/), [K Line](https://en.wikipedia.org/wiki/K_Line) is actually a Japanese shipping company.
+That's the goal of this project, ship it!